racoonapps/FS2020-OWL-Landmarks/README.md

 # FS2020-OWL-Landmarks
 OWL Landmark objects for MS FS 2020

 This is my addition to the new FS 2020.
 I will create several VFR landmarks for use in the simulator.
-I've started with Benteler Arena in Paderborn, home of SC Paderborn 07, a soccer club in the 2.
-Bundesliga.

 ## Completed
 * Benteler Arena, Paderborn
 * Schüco Arena, Bielefeld
 * Fernmeldeturm, Bielefeld

-## TODO
+## Near completion
-* Hermanns-Denkmal
+* Hermanns-Denkmal, Detmold (needs some texturing rework and lighting)

 ## Installation